nginx/unit-docs/source/configuration.rst

      - Action

    * - :samp:`GET`
-     - Returns the entity at the request URI as JSON value in the HTTP response body.
+     - Returns the entity at the request URI as a JSON value in the HTTP response body.

    * - :samp:`POST`
      - Updates the *array* at the request URI, appending the JSON value